pranav-ap/blog/content/posts/regularization.md

 # L2 Regularization

 **L2** Regularization is the most common form of regularization.
 It adds a penalty term to the loss function to discourage the coefficients from holding large values.
+This is also called **weight decay**.

 The penalty is simply the *sum of squares all coefficients*,

 $$
 \lambda \sum^n_{i = 1} \theta_i^2